 1990

-On February 5 Enjoy The Silence / Memphisto / Sibeling
+On 5 February the single Enjoy the Silence / Memphisto / Sibeling

-reaching number six in the UK, number eight in the US and earning
+single to date, reaching No. 6 in the UK, No. 8 in the U.S. and earning the band a

-the band a second gold single.
-It was in the top ten of many West European
+second gold single.
+It was in the Top Ten of many West European countries and earned

-countries and earned gold in Germany.
-It won "Best British single" at the
+gold in Germany.
+It won "Best British single" at the 1991 Brit Awards.

 "When I listened to the demo of